12.4 C

 • Former military bunkers

-The charming Årsta islets
+The charming Årsta islands

 The three Årsta Islets are located in Årstaviken Bay, next to Årstaskogen.
-Each island has a distinct character, with meadows dominating Lillholmen and a more archipelago-like nature on Bergholmen:
+Each island has a distinct character, with meadows dominating Lillholmen and a more archipelago-like nature on Bergholmen.

 • Bergsholmen: The main islet, providing calm surroundings for a peaceful getaway.